jeffoconnorau/AGMPowerCLI/README.md

 ### 6) Example commands

-There are four common options that may be available for a command (if shown with Get-Help)
+There are three common options that may be available for a command (if shown with Get-Help)

 #### id search
 -id   This will fetch a specific ID